A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Preliminaries

 \section{Preliminaries}

-Although we expect the reader to be familiar with the basic notions of database theory, we exploit this section to set forth our notation which is close to that of \cite{DBLP:books/aw/AbiteboulHV95} and \cite{Ameloot:2013:RTD:2450142.2450151}.
+The ultimate goal of this paper is to understand to which extent the execution of high-level data-parallel SQL-like languages such as Hive~\cite{ThusooSJS09}, Pig~\cite{OlstonRSK08}, and Spark SQL~\cite{ArmbrustXL15} can be optimized by understanding coordination patterns.
+In this section we therefore recall the basic notions of database theory whereby queries (expressed as logic programs) are evaluated in a bottom-up fashion.
+We also set forth our notation, which is close to that of \cite{AbiteboulHV95} and \cite{AmelootNB13}.